 If you’re lucky, perhaps you could persuade your other half to take the kids to the park for a while so you can make the most of browsing round Happy Vintage Homestore or No 39 for picks for the home or the numerous clothes shops such as Pebbles or Gibson and Bond for some real retail therapy.

 If you want to sample great local produce, then a visit to the Vale Farmers market is a must.
-An opportunity to get really great meat from local farms, sample some welsh cakes while you shop and to pick up some tasty jams, preserves and chutneys.
-My little ones love the Welsh Cakes baked fresh in front of you.
+An opportunity to get meat direct from local farms.
+You can also tuck into some welsh cakes while you shop and to pick up some tasty jams, preserves and chutneys.
+My little ones love the Welsh Cakes which are cooked fresh in front of you.

 There is also a loyalty card system where for every £5 spent you get your card stamped and could be in for a chance to win a hamper of local products.
 The market runs on every first and third Saturday of each month in Cowbridge.